Construction Claims Prevention and Resolution

 • Requirements that personnel who will actually work on the project present the orals rather than salesmen or marketing professionals.

-• If procedures allow, selection should be made upon the basis of qualifications, personnel, technical competence, experience in similar work, etc. Negotiations can then be conducted with the top-rated firm to arrive at a price.
+• If procedures allow, selection should be made on the basis of qualifications, personnel, technical competence, experience in similar work, etc. Negotiations can then be conducted with the top-rated firm to arrive at a price.
 If negotiations on price are not successful, then negotiations can move to the next rated firm on the best-qualified list.
-In any event, once selection is made, the contract must be managed by the owner.
-Changes must be controlled and work products subject to scrutiny for independent review, preferably by those who will be responsible for its construction in the field, i.e., the resident engineer and the inspectors.
+In any event, once the selection is made, the contract must be managed by the owner.
+Changes must be controlled and work products must be subject to scrutiny for independent review, preferably by those who will be responsible for its construction in the field, i.e., the resident engineer and the inspectors.

 The role of the professional during construction should be specified.
 That role is usually limited to review of submittals, responses to requests for information and design clarifications, and occasional monitoring of work to determine that specific elements are being furnished and installed in accordance with the designer’s intent.
 Owners must be careful when placing the design professional in a position as an agent of the owner, making decisions concerning the professional’s work products.
 This occurs when the design professional is given construction management responsibilities.
 The concern here is the inherent liability for construction problems resulting from design issues and the objectivity of the design firm in dealing with such problems.